jonathansampson/twitter-extras/README.md

 This update also fixed an issue where Voice ~~Tweets~~ _Posts_ (e.g., <https://twitter.com/ehikian/status/1659670588598923265>) were no longer downloadable from their respective menu dropdown.

+### Version 3.2.4

+Adds support for draggable post box.
+This enables the author to move their _New Post_ box around while authoring a new post.
+This could be helpful if you're attempting to read a post to which you are replying, but find that it is partially obstructed by the post box itself.

 ## Version 2.0

 Adds support for ultra-wide Twitter.
 This option removes the sidebar column, which typically contains the *What's Happening* and *Who to Follow* sections.
 The resulting space is filled by the primary column, creating a considerably wider timeline.